 For we did not follow cleverly devised tales when we made known to you the power and coming of our Lord Jesus Christ, but we were eyewitnesses of His majesty.2 Peter 1:16(NASB)

-With the passage of time, Peter came to recognise that Jesus is the omnipotent God - Who is one with Father, Who supplies strength for the daily needs of His blood-bought children, He also came to understand that growing in grace and maturing in the faith, is only achieved as we decrease in our own importance - so that the might, majesty, dominion and strength of Christ may be seen in us, and exalted on high.
+With the passage of time, Peter came to recognise that Jesus is the omnipotent God Who is One with the Father, Who supplies strength for the daily needs of His blood-bought children.
+Peter also came to understand that growing in grace and maturing in the faith is only achieved as we decrease in our own importance so that the might, majesty, dominion, and strength of Christ may be seen in us and exalted on high.

-In this second epistle, this salty saint introduced himself as a bond-servant and apostle of Christ.. and delivered a call for Christians to apply all diligence in developing a godly character and a mature faith - in a world at conflict with God and all that is holy.
+In this second epistle, this seasoned saint introduced himself as a bond-servant and apostle of Christ... and delivered a call for Christians to apply all diligence in developing a godly character and a mature faith in a world at conflict with God and all that is holy.

-Peter taught the good news of the gospel of grace.. and the glorious message of salvation.. by grace though faith in Christ, and made clear to us the power of the cross, and the and coming of the Lord Jesus Christ..
-Whose sacrifice of Himself at Calvary, and glorious resurrection, is the single thing that is worth living for - and the one thing worth dying for.
+Peter taught the good news of the gospel of grace and the glorious message of salvation by grace though faith in Christ, and made clear to us the power of the Cross and the coming of the Lord Jesus Christ Whose sacrifice of Himself at Calvary and glorious Resurrection is the single thing that is worth living for - and the one thing worth dying for.

-Jesus is the Prince of Peace, who is today sitting on the right hand of the Father, awaiting the day, when He will return at His command to take up His place as King of kings and Lord of lords (at the end of the Great Tribulation period).
-Although God's Anointed King, the Lord Jesus has yet to be crowned as King of Israel with the honour and glory that is due to His name.
+Jesus is the Prince of Peace Who is today sitting on the right hand of the Father, awaiting the day when He will return to take up His place as King of kings and Lord of lords (at the end of the Great Tribulation period).

-Today, He is the one and only Mediator between God and man, and He intercedes as God's Hight Priest, on behalf of His Church, day and night.
-But the day is coming when He will return in power and great glory, to set up His 1000-year, earthly kingdom - which was rejected by Israel at His first coming, but which will be implemented through them at His second, when all Israel will cry out to Him - blessed is He Who comes in the name of the Lord
+Today, He is the one and only Mediator between God and man, and He intercedes as God's Hight Priest on behalf of His Church, day and night.
+But the day is coming when He will return in power and great glory, to set up His 1000-year, earthly kingdom - which was rejected by Israel at His First Coming, but which will be implemented through them at His Second Coming, when all Israel will cry out to Him, "Blessed is He Who comes in the name of the Lord."